leandrogryn/fSAX/README.md

 ----------
 fSAX is a library to read XML files.
 It is fully developed in Fortran and the API follows the approach of the Simple API for XML (SAX).
-The SAX approach is recommended for very large XML files, since it avoids the extra memory usage of other approaches like DOM.
+SAX is recommended for very large XML files, since it avoids the extra memory usage of other approaches like DOM.
-The purpose of fSAX is to provide a library fully written in Fortran to avoid cross compilation with other languages like C.
+The purpose of fSAX is to provide a library fully written in Fortran to avoid cross compilation with other languages like C, prioritizing I/O speed.
+Although fSAX does not provide full compatibility with SAX, particularly with SAX2, it is a lot faster than other libraries.

 Installation
 ------------